QR payments for small businesses

 - QR payments for home businesses

-- QR payments for online orders (without a store)
+- QR payments for online orders (without a full platform)

 - QR payments without a terminal